Montserrat García-Closas, M.D., Dr.P.H.

 In the study of breast cancer etiology, Dr. García-Closas is co-leader of large-scale molecular pathology studies within BCAC.
 She has contributed to the development of one of the largest, centralized collection of breast tumor tissue with detailed data on risk factors and clinical outcomes.
 This resource has revealed important tumor markers that delineate the etiologic heterogeneity of breast cancer.
 At the ICR, she co-led the Breakthrough Generations Study, a large prospective cohort study of over 110,000 women in the U.K. aimed at evaluating risk factors for breast cancer.

 As an investigator in the ongoing international genotyping project, OncoArray, Dr. García-Closas seeks to identify inherited susceptibility loci associated with specific subtypes of breast cancer.
 OncoArray uses a custom microarray chip of 500,000 single nucleotide polymorphisms (SNPs) in over 100,000 breast cancer cases drawn from multiple studies from around the world.
+She is also one of the leaders of the Confluence project to develop a large research resource by 2020 to uncover breast cancer genetics through genome-wide association studies (GWAS).

 In addition, she is one of the lead investigators in a large-scale project embedded in BCAC that will be characterizing thousands of breast tumors using targeted DNA sequencing and immunohistochemistry and in-situ hybridization analysis.
 Through the study of how genetic and environmental risk factors, tumor features and clinical progression interrelate, this effort will provide critical information for the development and validation of integrated risk and prognostic models.